Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Introduction

+Among the $116$ GMs in our collected dataset, there are $47$ models for face generation and $69$ for non-face image generation.
 We partition all GMs into two categories: face \vs non-face.
-Among the $100$ GMs in our collected dataset, there are $47$ models for face generation and $53$ for non-face image generation.
-We carefully curate six evaluation sets for face and non-face categories respectively.
-Each evaluation set is formulated to be representative of the GM population.
-Cross validation is used in our experiments.
+We carefully curate four evaluation sets for face and non-face categories respectively, where every set well represents the GM population.
+Cross-validation is used in our experiments.
 In addition to model parsing, our FEN can be used for deepfake detection and image attribution.
 For both tasks, we add a shallow network that inputs the estimated fingerprint and performs binary (deepfake detection) or multi-class classification (image attribution).
 Although our FEN is not tailored for these tasks, we still achieve state-of-the-art (SOTA) performance, indicating the superior generalization ability of our fingerprint estimation.
+Finally, in coordinated misinformation attack, attackers may use the same GM to generate multiple fake images.
+To detect such attacks, we also define a new task to evaluate how well our model parsing results can be used to determine if two fake images are generated from the same GM.

 In summary, this paper makes the following contributions. \begin{itemize} \item We are the first to go beyond model classification by formulating a novel problem of model parsing for GMs.